Girl from Black Mirror 'Archangel' Episode, receiving visual safety implant

 https://youtu.be/sGBr0Bl8y2U

 This quote strongly suggests these moderation algorithms are reactive, learning models, presumably learning from user reports and input, probably also from staff.
-That they do not, a-priori have a blacklist of words does not mean that the models do not themselves form such a list.
+That they do not, a priori have a blacklist of words does not mean that the models do not themselves form such a list.
 Also, if Google leads the way in Machine Learning Fairness, it is perhaps only in-so-far as being the prime example of how not to do it.

 The Educational creators on YouTube, covering topics such as Science, History & Politics are particularly afflicted.
 This is due both to the subject areas they cover, and the amount of time they have to invest in creating their video content.
 The soft-threat of demonetisation as opposed to outright removal may seem like a fair compromise, but this is not so.
-Demonetisation hurts actual content creators much more than those looking to shock or disrupt – demonetisation not only stops the stream of ad revenue to the creator, but as this video now just costs YouTube money to deliver, it vanishes from recommendations, having much the same effect as complete removal – so a more appropriate name may be Video Suppression.
+Demonetisation hurts actual content creators much more than those looking to shock or disrupt – demonetisation not only stops the stream of ad revenue to the creator, but as this video now just costs YouTube money to deliver, it vanishes from recommendations, having much the same effect as complete removal – so a more appropriate term may be Video Suppression.
 Loss of livelihood and followers are things we can safely assume won’t phase the ephemeral provocateurs and shitposters.

 We would expect videos covering war history, for instance, to be laced with words such as battle, fight, war, kill, capture, suicide, bomb, Nazi, fascist and Holocaust.
-Videos covering scientific topics can too be struck from the platform because they demonstrate dangerous procedures, or perhaps even because they contain ’nasties’ such as Lead, Uranium, Mercury and Cyanide - all of which can be safe when handled correctly, and have no good reason for being excluded from a Chemist’s repertoire.
-I hope I don’t need to point out that discussion of differing politics causes some to lash out and demand censorship.
-While YouTube does publish policy pages YouTube Community Guidelines (for removal from the site), and Advertiser-friendly content guidelines (for demonetisation) , YouTube’s track record of fairly and consistently applying these guidelines is patchy at best.
+Videos covering scientific topics can too be struck from the platform because they demonstrate dangerous procedures, or perhaps even because they contain ’nasties’ such as Lead, Uranium, Mercury and Cyanide – all of which can be safe when handled correctly, and have no good reason for being excluded from a Chemist’s repertoire.
+I hope I don’t need to point out that discussion of differing politics causes some to lash-out and demand censorship.
+While YouTube does publish policy pages, YouTube Community Guidelines (for removal from the site), and Advertiser-friendly content guidelines (for demonetisation) YouTube’s track record of fairly and consistently applying these guidelines is patchy at best.

 YouTube just wants to be like a traditional television channel, where they have a late night hosts, and no swearing, and no controversial content, and that kind of thing. […] They added to their rules that you’re not allowed to talk about war, you’re not allowed to talk about battles, you’re not allowed to talk about anything like that. […] I don’t see how a channel that is all about Military History is supposed to continue.